 A year later, Howard found out that the owners of Starbucks were going to sell their stores, the roasting factory, and brand itself, as they could not manage the functioning of the large company.
-They announced a price of $4 million, and Schulz immediately went to his creditors, persuading them to give him a new loan.
+They announced a price of $4 million, and Schulz immediately went to his creditors, persuading them to give him a new funding.
 It is interesting to know that one of the early investors of Starbucks was Bill Gates, the founder of Microsoft.
 Like McDonald brothers, three coffee fans from Seattle stepped out of their own business for the worthy reward, and Howard Schultz became the only owner and manager at Starbucks.

 Howard Schultz offered a democratic coffee house, which worked on the principle of self-service.
 Here, the customer had a freedom of choice: the type of a drink (not just coffee, but latte, cappuccino, espresso, mocha, macchiato and other alternatives), the size of a cup, and the type of milk (regular or fat-free) completely depended on a choice of the visitor.
 This approach has given their customers an opportunity to order an entirely individual drink.
 In 1996, Howard Schultz, as the Chairman of the Member Board, CEO, and co-owner of Starbucks, decided that it’s a high time for the company to go outside the United States.
 His first foreign coffee store was opened in Japan.
 Then, the stores started to appear in Singapore, Korea, Taiwan, United Kingdom, Netherlands, Sweden, and Israel.